 Students tend to get along with me.
 I have a style that is friendly, firm, reinforcing to a student's abilities, while working progressively toward their optimum performance.
 I build their success into my instructional style.

 The area of Study Skills is addressed in teacher training in Special Education for mildly handicapped students.
-This is a credential I possess and experienced I have used in any tutoring work I've done with virtually any population, though I have employed this most with elementary aged kids, in particular those with ADD or ADHD.
-I have developed fairly specific techniques, which are then modified on an individual student basis, working with creation of schedules, identifying problem areas in completing studies, and a variety of other factors that can be considered.
-Mostly students need help creating a structure and support in working with the agreed upon structure.
-I am trained and experienced in this!
+This is a credential I possess, yet more important is the experience I have assisting students in overcoming challenges in this area.
+Improvement of study skills is valuable for most students, though vital particularly with those who demonstrate qualities of ADD or ADHD.
+I have developed fairly specific techniques, which can be modified on an individual student basis, working with such things as creation of schedules, identifying problem areas in completing studies, and a variety of other factors that can be assessed and addressed.
+In most cases students need help creating a structure and support in working within that agreed upon structure.
+This is an area I excel in with proven skills.

 I have worked with many foreigners to improve and/or perfect their English.
 While living overseas, I worked at an English institute where we specifically prepared students for the TOEFL.
 Depending upon the student's level and other circumstances I take distinct approaches.
 That is, I tailor my work to the individual needs of the learner.